 With Lane challenging the Captain and offering the Apache point of view ("Who started this problem?
 Whose real estate is this?"), Fenady's intriguing setup is fully in place.
 Three men are starting new assignments--Richards (Fort C.O.), Lane (freshly hired scout) and Vittoro (Chief).
 Each man is emotionally damaged by losing someone very close (brother, wife and only daughter respectively) to the other side during the Apache Wars, yet tasked with leaving the past behind and working together to chart a peaceful future.

-After impressively restaging the blood rite in Hondo and the Eagle Claw, Fenady provides a variation on another memorable sequence from the 1953 film: the "walk around him" scene.
+After impressively restaging that blood rite in Hondo and the Eagle Claw, Fenady provides a variation on another memorable sequence from the 1953 film: the "walk around him" scene.
 In the original, it's Ed Lowe (Leo Gordon) who calls Sam a 'cur' for blocking a doorway, but wary of incurring his wrath (or Hondo's), eventually takes the advice.
-Ed Dow is already pushing up daisies, so in Hondo and the War Cry we have two mouthy cattlemen insulting Sam and Hondo ("hey, Buckskin!") in the cantina and threatening to shoot the canine unless he moves.
+Ed Dow is already pushing up daisies, so in Hondo and the War Cry we have a mouthy cattlemen (THE HIGH CHAPARRAL'S Don Collier) insulting Sam and Hondo ("hey, Buckskin!") in the cantina and threatening to shoot the canine unless he moves.